• Skip to main content

 Soft Cut-Out Sugar Cookies

-These Cut-Out Sugar Cookies are one of our top favorite cookies.
+These Soft Cut-Out Sugar Cookies are one of our top favorite cookies.
 I make these the most out of any other cookie recipe on my blog and bake them year-round, for any occasion.
-I decided to make Valentine’s Day cookies by using a heart-shaped cookie cutter but you can use any shape.
+I decided to make Valentine’s Day cookies by using a heart-shaped cookie cutter but you can use any of your favorite cookie cutters.
+This is also my go-to Christmas Sugar Cookies recipe.

 I used to sell these decorated cookies on Etsy and ship them all over the United States a few years ago and I still get requests to make them.
 So now, you can make your own!
 I promise, these are the best roll-out sugar cookies and you’ll understand why once you make them.

-I’m sharing my recipe with you because it’s too good and too easy.
-Plus, everyone needs a simple go-to sugar cookie recipe.
+I’m sharing my simple recipe with you because it’s too good and too easy.
+Plus, everyone needs a good sugar cookie recipe.

 INGREDIENTS